whitefusionhq/ellisflutes_site/_jekyll/irish-flutes.md

 These transverse flutes that are designed for ITM (Irish Traditional Music) players are based upon the antique Pratten’s Perfected, a well known 19th century flute model.
 My current version is made from resin-stabilized hard maple for greater density, featuring nickel silver bore rings and a combination joint and tuning slide with a nickel silver tenon and Delrin lined socket.

 These are high-performance keyless instruments with a diatonic major tuning that is ideal for ITM or other types of folk music.

+For a less expensive, high-performance alternative to these flutes, consider the [Essential Flute](http://www.ellisflutes.com/world-flutes/transverse-folk), a one-piece keyless flutes that plays the same scale.

 ### Excellence Through Collaboration